pressureless/paper_md/papers/Portrait/portrait.md

 `$w_{c,}$`_k: ℝ
 ```

 Spatial Variation: The softness of the shadow being cast on a subject depends on the relative distances between the subject, the key light, and the object casting the shadow.
-Because this relationship varies over the image, our shadow masks incorporate a spatially-varying blur over Mss.
+Because this relationship varies over the image, our shadow masks incorporate a spatially-varying blur over $M_{ss}$.
 While many prior works assume that the shadow region has a constant intensity [@zhang2019effective], we note that a partially translucent occluder or an environment violating the assumption that lights are infinitely far away will cause shadows to have different local intensities.
-Accordingly, we similarly apply a spatially-varying per-pixel intensity variation to Mss as well, modeled as Perlin noise at 2 octaves with a persistence drawn uniformly at random from [0.05, 0.25] and an initial amplitude set to 1.0.
+Accordingly, we similarly apply a spatially-varying per-pixel intensity variation to $M_{ss}$ as well, modeled as Perlin noise at 2 octaves with a persistence drawn uniformly at random from [0.05, 0.25] and an initial amplitude set to 1.0.
 The final mask with spatial variation incorporated is what we refer to as M above.

 ## Facial Shadows